King of Prism: Pride the Hero: ReceptionKing of Prism: Pride the Hero ranked #7 nationwide on its opening weekend and grossed within the first four days of release, eventually earning more than at box office. By October 2017, the film had sold more than 340,000 tickets, grossing more than .

+Sequel

-SequelKing of Prism: Shiny Seven Stars was announced in 2018 as both a theatrical film and television series project.
+King of Prism: Shiny Seven Stars was announced in 2018 as both a theatrical film and television series project.
 The theatrical version, consisting of four feature compilation films with three episodes condensed in each, was given limited cheer screenings from March to May 2019.
 The television version aired on TV Tokyo beginning April 8, 2019.

 Soundtrack

 The original soundtrack was produced by Rei Ishizuka, and it was released on September 27, 2017 under the name King of Prism: Pride the Hero Song & Soundtrack (劇場版KING OF PRISM -PRIDE the HERO- Song&Soundtrack).
 The album peaked at #5 on the Oricon Weekly Albums Chart and charted for four weeks.

 Other media

 A stage play adaptation summarizing both King of Prism by Pretty Rhythm and King of Prism: Pride the Hero, titled King of Prism: Over the Sunshine!, ran at Umeda Arts Theater Drama City in Osaka from November 2–5, 2017 and AiiA 2.5 Theater Tokyo from November 8–12, 2017.
 The play is directed by Masanari Ujikawa.
 Jou Aoba and Rei Ishizuka, who had worked on the original animated film as the scriptwriter and music composer respectively, returned to work on the play.
 The cast consists of Shohei Hashimoto as Shin, Koji Kominami as Koji, Taishi Sugie as Hiro, Takuto Omi as Kazuki, Shojiro Yokoi as Yukinojo, Ryoki Nagae as Taiga, Yoshiki Murakami as Kakeru, Yuzuki Hoshimoto as Leo, Ryota Hirono as Yu, Taiki Naito as Louis, Spi as Alexander, and Yamato Furuya as Joji.
 Masashi Igarashi reprised his role as Minato from the film.